 Additionally, she has started to onboard and manage interns in addition to a cadre of freelance contributors.

-When she’s not writing, editing, and managing the HubSpot Service blog, you can find her doing yoga outside, drinking iced coffee, or playing with animals.
+When she’s not writing, editing, and managing the HubSpot Service blog, you can find her doing yoga outside, drinking iced coffee with her Java Sok, or playing with animals.

 What’s your origin story?
 How did you get into writing and content marketing professionally?

 When I was in school, I knew I loved writing creatively and academically, so I wanted to figure out how I could do it for a living.